smayya337/smayya337/README.md

 # Hi!

 I'm Shreyas.
-I am currently a rising second-year at the University of Virginia majoring in computer science.
+I am currently a second-year at the University of Virginia majoring in computer science.
 I enjoy cybersecurity, software engineering, systems administration, and everything in between.
 Thanks for checking out my GitHub!
 Hopefully you'll find some of the stuff in here interesting.